cdsaidev/ClearLedger-AP/README.md

     ```

 ## Next Steps

-- Day 3: Enhance error handling, refine anomaly detection with statistical methods, and optionally add RAG for context.
+Day 3: Implement human-in-the-loop verification UI for low-confidence cases using FastAPI or Streamlit.
-- Day 4: Implement human-in-the-loop verification for low-confidence cases.
+Day 4: Optionally add a basic frontend for invoice review and submission.